 International peer reviews have always been part of the strategy for improvement.
 Regularly IAEA mission are invited.
-Examples of missions to the Borssele NPP are AMAT/SALTO (2009, 2012 and 2014), IPSART (2010, 2013) and OSART (once in 10 years: 2005 and 2014).
+Examples of missions to the Borssele NPP are AMAT/SALTO (2003/2009, 2012 and 2014), IPSART (2010, 2013) and OSART (once in 10 years: 2005 and 2014).
 The OSART mission of 2014 had two additional modules: 'Corporate' and 'Integrated Safety Culture' Assessment.
+There was a two-stage follow-up (2016 and 2017).
+There were also WANO reviews.
+The review of 2012 had a follow-up in 2014 and in 2016 again a WANO mission was held.

-Examples of missions to the Research Reactor HFR are INSARR (2002, 2005, 2011), IPPAS (2008 and 2012), and IPSART (2000, 2002).
+Examples of missions to the Research Reactor HFR are INSARR (2002, 2005, 2011, 2016), IPAS (2008 and 2012), IPSART (2000, 2002) and ISCA (2017).

 The Waste Safety Appraisal visited the Netherlands in 2009.
-In November 2014 there was an IRRS mission to the RB.
+In November 2014 there was an IRRS mission to the RB (IRRS FU in 2018).
 In addition, members of the RB have participated in IRRS missions to Belgium, Bulgaria, France, Germany, Sweden, and the United Kingdom.

-&lt;sup>11 IRS: IAEA and OECD/NEA Incident Reporting System, using operational experience to improve safety
+17 IRS: IAEA and OECD/NEA Incident Reporting System, using operational experience to improve safety

-&lt;sup>12 IRSRR: Incident Reporting System for Research Reactors at the IAEA
+18 IRSRR: Incident Reporting System for Research Reactors at the IAEA

-&lt;sup>13 NEA/CNRA/WGPC: Working Group on Public Communication of Nuclear Regulatory Organisations
+19 NEA/CNRA/WGPC: Working Group on Public Communication of Nuclear Regulatory Organisations

-&lt;sup>14 HERCA: Heads of the European Radiological protection Competent Authorities
+20 HERCA: Heads of the European Radiological protection Competent Authorities

-&lt;sup>15 NERIS: European platform on preparedness for nuclear and radiological emergency response and recovery
+21 NERIS: European platform on preparedness for nuclear and radiological emergency response and recovery

-&lt;sup>16 CSNI: Committee on the Safety of Nuclear Installations
+22 CSNI: Committee on the Safety of Nuclear Installations

-&lt;sup>17 CNRA: Committee on Nuclear Regulatory Activities
+23 CNRA: Committee on Nuclear Regulatory Activities

-Table 6-1 Tabled summary of items reported for Topic 6 - International Cooperation.
+Table 6-1 Tabled summary of items reported for Topic 6 - International Cooperation24.